Which place is cheaper, Melbourne or Darwin?

 Darwin usually gets less rain in July than Melbourne.
 Darwin gets 1 mm (0 in) of rain, while Melbourne receives 43 mm (1.7 in) of rain this time of the year.

 Darwin is much warmer than Melbourne in the spring.
-The temperature in Darwin is usually 29°C (85°F) in October, and Melbourne stays around 14°C (57°F).
+The daily temperature in Darwin averages around 29°C (85°F) in October, and Melbourne fluctuates around 14°C (57°F).

 It's quite sunny in Melbourne.
 The sun comes out a lot this time of the year in Darwin.
 Darwin usually receives more sunshine than Melbourne during spring.
 Darwin gets 291 hours of sunny skies, while Melbourne receives 216 hours of full sun in the spring.